peekayyychu/Anomaly-Detection/README.md

-Detect anomalies in a real-time sequence of floating point numbers
+Detect anomalies in a real-time sequence of floating point numbers.